-'''

 - translate

 Purpose: translate an URL to a new scheme

-Format:

-translate
+Format: translate (in session s,

-(in string scheme,
+in string scheme,

-out url
+out url url);

-url);

-Inputs:
+Inputs: s: session for AAA

-scheme:

-the new scheme to
+scheme: the new scheme to

 translate into

-InOuts:
+InOuts: -

-Outputs: url:

-string representation of
+Outputs: url: string representation of

 the translated url

 PreCond: -

 PostCond: -

-Perms:
+Perms: -

-Throws: NotImplemented

 Throws: BadParameter

-ļ

 NoSuccess

-Notes:

-- all notes from the overloaded translate()

-method apply.

-- the default session is used for backend

-communication.

-- the notes from section 'The URL Problem' apply.
+Notes: ion 'The URL Problem' apply.

-Notes:

-- if the scheme is not supported, a
+- if the scheme is no

-'BadParameter' exception is thrown.
+'BadParameter' exce

-- if the scheme is supported, but the url
+- if the scheme is su

-cannot be translated to the scheme, a
+cannot be translate -

 'NoSuccess' exception is thrown.

-- if the url can be translated, but cannot be
+ranslated, but cannot be

-handled with the new scheme anymore, no
+w scheme anymore, no

-exception is thrown.
+- .
 That can only be

-detected if the returned string is again used
+detected if the returned string is again

-in a URL contructor, or with set_string().
+in a URL contructor, or with , or with set_string().

 - the call does not change the URL represented

 by the class instance itself, but the

 translation is only reflected by the returned

 url string.

+- the given session i s used for backend

+communication.

+- translate

+- translate an URL to a

+Format: translate (in string scheme,

+Turned h out url url);

+Inputs: scneme: the new scheme to

 '''

-''' Code Example
+translate into

+InOuts: